-Keywords: Kolmogorov prefix complexity; Randomness; K-trivial; Low for random
+Keywords: Kolmogorov prefix complexity, randomness, K-trivial, low for random.
+AMS subject classes 68Q30,03D28.

-1. Introduction
+1 Introduction

 Two classes of sets have been discovered independently by different researchers.
 We demonstrate that they coincide.
 This class also leads to the first example of a natural intermediate Σ_3^0 ideal in the r.e.
 Turing degrees.
 (All sets will be sets of natural numbers unless otherwise stated.
 They are identified with infinite strings over $\{0, 1\}$.)